ecaradec/Swiffout/README.md

 *Swiffout is mostly unusable now.
-It relied on a native executable and it's mostly impossible to do now because of the security of the browser.*
+It relied on a native executable and it's mostly impossible to do now because of the security of the browsers.*

 Swiffout is a browser addon that allows to play flash games as if they were desktop games.

+Chrome, Firefox and IE extensions are all contained in that repository, so is the native component and installer for IE.

 https://swiffout.com/